 One of the fantastic panels I attended at PAX was on the care and feeding of your game group.
 Whether you game casually with friends, have a large weekly meetup, or haven’t found a group yet, there was some great info for you.
+If you really want to impress your game group with some fantastic food, consider contacting this Health Food Catering service.
 See below for my notes from the panel based on words of wisdom from Dikla Tuchman, Max Temkin, Matthew Baldwin, and Boyan Radakovich.
 (Additional commentary from me are in italics throughout.)

 How to Gather a Group by Matthew Baldwin

 1. Why have you gathered everyone together?
 What is the purpose of this game group?
 There are multiple different types of gamers, and each has a different goal.
 Will you be catering to the jokers of the group who want to have fun and focus on party games, or will you be catering to the competitors with a serious/tournament-style game group?